Battle of Bronkhorstspruit: Aftermath

 The Boers looted as much as they could from the British; weapons, ammunition, clothing, wagons and horses, but left tents, blankets and rations for the British to establish a camp for their wounded.
 Twenty of the unwounded British soldiers were allowed to remain to tend to the wounded and two were allowed to travel to Pretoria to bring back British medical assistance.
 One of these, Conductor Egerton, smuggled the British colours from the battle; they had been hidden on one of the stretchers under the wounded Mrs Fox, and he then wrapped them around his body to get them to Pretoria.
+The rest of the unwounded soldiers were taken to Heidelberg as prisoners.
 The three British women present, Mrs Fox, Mrs Maistré and Mrs Smith, were all subsequently awarded the Royal Red Cross for tending to the wounded during the battle.
-After having one of his legs amputated, Anstruther died from his wounds on 26 December.
-In January, those who had not recovered were evacuated to Pretoria for further care, while around 30 of those who had recovered were taken as additional prisoners by the Boers.
-Most of the prisoners were later released.
+Having had one of his legs amputated, Anstruther died from his wounds on 26 December.
+In January, those who had not recovered were evacuated to Pretoria for further care, and around 30 of those who had recovered were taken as additional prisoners by the Boers.
+Most of the prisoners were later released on parole, under the condition that they left the South African Republic (Transvaal).

 The battle of Bronkhorstspruit was the first military action of the First Boer War, and was a morale-boosting victory for the Boers.
-In contrast, for the British, who had been dismissive of the military effectiveness of the Boers prior to the battle, it was a humbling experience.
-To deflect from the scale of the loss, senior British officers both criticised the Boers for advancing on the British column under a white flag, and placed the blame on Anstruther, cited his "neglect" and "absence of caution".
-Despite this, Major General Sir George Pomeroy Colley, the Army's commander-in-chief in Transvaal and Natal, acknowledged in a despatch to the British government that: "This will materially alter situation, as encouraging Boers, who will now also feel themselves committed."
+In contrast, for the British, who had been dismissive of the military effectiveness of the Boers before the battle, it was a humbling experience.
+To deflect from the scale of the loss, senior British officers both criticised the Boers for advancing on the British column under a white flag, and placed the blame on Anstruther, citing his "neglect" and "absence of caution".
+Despite this, Major-General Sir George Pomeroy Colley, the British Army's commander-in-chief in Transvaal and Natal, acknowledged in a despatch to the British government that: "This will materially alter situation, as encouraging Boers, who will now also feel themselves committed."

 The Boers besieged several towns over the next month, and engaged in three significant battles during January and February 1881; at Laing's Nek, Schuinshoogte (Ingogo) and Majuba Hill.
 The Boers won each, and after the death of Colley in the last, the British government signed the Pretoria Convention, granting Transvaal self-government under British suzerainty, effectively reinstating the South African Republic.
-Tensions between the British and the Boers never faded however, and in 1899, conflict broke out again with the start of the Second Boer War.
+Tensions between the British and the Boers never faded and, in 1899, conflict broke out again with the start of the Second Boer War.